 Originally from Detroit, Michigan, she is a graduate of North Carolina Agricultural and Technical State University with a BS in Public Relations and a Ed.M. in Education Policy and Management from Harvard University.
 Aryn credits her efforts to create the White House Initiative on Educational Excellence for African-Americans as her greatest professional accomplishment to date.

 Rachel Goodman is Counsel at Protect Democracy.
-Until recently, she was a Staff Attorney with the American Civil Liberties Union’s Racial Justice Program, where she focuses on economic justice issues, particularly on discrimination in housing and lending, and on algorithmic discrimination.
-She represents the plaintiffs in Sandvig v.
-Lynch, a constitutional challenge to the Computer Fraud and Abuse Act brought on behalf of computer researchers and journalists wishing to test websites for discrimination but chilled by the prospect of criminal liability.
+Until recently, she was a Staff Attorney with the American Civil Liberties Union’s Racial Justice Program, where she focused on economic justice issues, particularly on discrimination in housing and lending, and on algorithmic discrimination.
 She has also litigated cases addressing discrimination in the subprime mortgage securitization system, racial profiling in air travel, and the school-to-prison pipeline.
-Ms. Goodman drafts amicus briefs for proceedings at all levels and engages in direct advocacy to private companies on data and discrimination issues, in partnership with privacy advocates and technologists inside and outside of the ACLU.
+Ms. Goodman has drafted amicus briefs for proceedings at all levels and engages in direct advocacy to private companies on data and discrimination issues, in partnership with privacy advocates and technologists inside and outside of the ACLU.
 She clerked for the Honorable Joseph A. Greenaway, III on the U.S. Court of Appeals for the Third Circuit.
 She graduated magna cum laude from New York University School of Law, where she was an Arthur Garfield Hays Civil Liberties and Civil Rights Fellow, and from Yale College.

 Deanne Loonin (Legal Services Center at Harvard Law School’s Project on Predatory Student Lending)